Duluth schools superintendent considered for another job

 Gronseth is one of five candidates up for the superintendent slot with the White Bear Lake school district, a north metro district with about 8,300 students.

 Gronseth is currently a finalist for the Elk River school district superintendent position.
-He was a finalist for three other district leadership positions in the last two years; one in southern Minnesota, one in Arkansas and one in Washington.
+He was a finalist for three other district leadership positions in the past two years — one in southern Minnesota, one in Arkansas and one in Washington.

-Along with Gronseth, the following are candidates: John Bezek, assistant superintendent of the Shakopee (Minn.) school district; Andrew Collins, assistant superintendent of the St. Paul district; Wayne Kazmierczak, assistant superintendent for finance and operations with White Bear Lake schools and Michael Redmond, superintendent of the Goodhue (Minn.) school district.
+Along with Gronseth, the following are candidates for the opening in White Bear Lake: John Bezek, assistant superintendent of the Shakopee (Minn.) school district; Andrew Collins, assistant superintendent of the St. Paul district; Wayne Kazmierczak, assistant superintendent for finance and operations with White Bear Lake schools; and Michael Redmond, superintendent of the Goodhue (Minn.) school district.

 Interviews for the position are to be held next week.